 Research projects

-Long Live the Family: The Rise of Familial Health Advantages in Sweden
+Long Live the Family: The Rise of Familial Health Advantages in Sweden (Crafoord Foundation, 2022-2024)

 This project is motivated by the wide gap in the length of life by socioeconomic status: the social gradient in mortality, which emerged in Sweden in the 1950ies for women and 1970ies for men.
 Historically, large disparities existed in lifestyle between lower and higher classes, and higher classes in particular had increased risk of lifestyle-related disease related to smoking, drinking and a sedentary lifestyle.
 In turn, among lower socioeconomic status groups infectious disease mortality may have been relatively higher and persisted longer.
 Causes of death analyses from historical Sweden confirm this broad picture, but leave open the question when family-shared factors started to contribute to inequalities in mortality.
 In this project, we identify long-lived families and investigate their survival advantage over time.
 Even in the absence of a population-level social gradient in mortality, patterns of health and survival are and were shared in these families.
-The project is funded by Crafoordska Stiftelse, which is executed together with Isa Barraclough.
+The project is funded by Crafoordska Stiftelse and executed with doctoral student Isa Barraclough.

 An Age-Old Advantage?
-Healthy aging in two centuries of Swedish and Dutch long-lived families (1813-2021)
+Healthy aging in two centuries of Swedish and Dutch long-lived families 1813-2021 (Riksbanken Jubileumsfond, 2021-2025)

 In this project, we study healthy ageing families and factors contributing to long lives and healthy ageing within them.
 The three-year project was funded in autumn 2021 by the National Bank of Sweden foundation (Riksbankens Jubileumsfond).
 Co-applicant and postdoctoral researcher on the project is Niels van den Berg, expert on healthy ageing families.
 Niels works at the Leiden University Medial Centre in the Netherlands.
 The project funds two researcher positions for three years.